mcgurk/Linux-Arduino-Serial-Joystick/README.md

 This page is for information how to connect some controllers to serial port.
 You will get /dev/input/jsX-device (joysticks and gamepads) or /dev/eventX-device (keyboards).

-Needs serport and stinger.ko -modules.
+Needs serport.ko and stinger.ko -modules.

 https://github.com/torvalds/linux/blob/master/drivers/input/joystick/stinger.c